baylisslabs/G213Colors/README.md

 Thanks to [derEisele](https://github.com/derEisele) and [JeroenED](https://github.com/JeroenED) for creating this!

 ## What it does
+This is a small port of [G213Colors](https://github.com/SebiTimeWaster/G213Colors) which uses hidapi rather than pyusb.
+This alllows allows the utility work under macOS.

 G213Colors lets you set the color(s) and certain effects of the illuminated keys on a G213 keyboard under Linux.

 Since Logitech is mostly ignoring the Linux market with their "Logitech Gaming Software" but i wanted to use my expensive new keyboard also under linux without tolerating the color cycling animation all the time i decided to reverse engineer their USB protocol and to write my own script to control the keyboard.